duellal/web-module-project-class-components/testsOutline.md

 ### On Render:
 - App renders correctly
 - App has a header of 'Todo App'
+   - Won't be able to do this, b/c this header is not in the App component
 - Todos have a header of 'Todos:'

-- List of todos renders
+- List of todos renders - may not be accessible within the App component
-- Input box renders
+- Input box renders - may not be accessible within the App component
-- Submit button renders
+- Submit button renders - may not be accessible within the App component
-- Clear completed button renders
+- Clear completed button renders - may not be accessible within the App component

 ### Adding Todo:
 - User cannot submit no text for a todo